 6. We are the world’s BEST-DRESSED race

-San Francisco is known for its festive and colorful style, and Bay to Breakers certainly isn’t an exception.
+San Francisco is known for its festive and colorful style, and the Alaska Airlines Bay to Breakers certainly isn’t an exception.
 We pride ourselves on being the world’s best-dressed race.
 In 1940, the first costumed runner showed up at the start line dressed as Captain Kidd.
 Even with his last place finish, he set the bar high for years to come.
 From Superman and Wonder Woman to Mr. & Mrs. Pacman and Oompa Loompas, you’re destined to see every character imaginable.
 So dust off that Halloween costume sitting in the closet, and join in on the world’s biggest unofficial costume contest.

 7. Run through the heart of the City by the Bay

 Our course kicks off at the Embarcadero, and is designed to give each registrant an in-depth feel to the City of San Francisco.
 As participants progress throughout the course, they will pass through nine neighborhoods, each with distinctive personalities, geography and landmarks.
-Whether you are a San Franciscan or first time visitor to the city, participating in Bay to Breakers will deepen your love and appreciation for the city.
+Whether you are a San Franciscan or first time visitor to the city, participating in the Alaska Airlines Bay to Breakers will deepen your love and appreciation for the city.

 8. We’ve created an awesome race weekend